-Department Mission: The Transfers therefore has a s department is not an operating department, and no mission.
-Department Description: other funds.
-T department is used to account for transfers out to these activities are generally non-departmental, and ze this department.
-2024 Accomplishments: N/A 2025 Objectives: N/A

-The Wastewater Fund has three transfers.
-The transfer to the General Fund is for reimbursements of costs for operations of the utilities at the City of Bartlesville and are allocated using a cost accounting approach, the transfer to the Insurance Collision Fund is the Wastewater Fund's portion of the amount necessary to provide continual funding for the Fund, and the transfer to the Stabilization Reserve Fund was set by ordinance.
+Department Mission: The Transfers department is not an operating department, and therefore has no mission.
+Department Description other fun The Transfers department is used to account for transfers out to other funds.
+These activities are generally non-departmental, and therefore utilize this department.
+2024 Accomplishments s: N/A N/A 2025 Objectives: N/A Budget Highlights: General I utilities a accountin is the W provide o The Wastewater Fund has three transfers.
+The transfer to the General Fund is for reimbursements of costs for operations of the utilities at the City of Bartlesville and are allocated using a cost accounting approach, the transfer to the Insurance Collision Fund is the Wastewater Fund's portion of the amount necessary to provide continual funding for the Fund, and the transfer to the Stabilization Reserve Fund was set by ordinance. or operations of the ocated using a cost nce Collision Fund nount necessary to the transfer to the DEP T 900 TRANSFERS 2022-23 ACTUAL 20 23-24 BUDGET 2023-24 ESTIMATE 2024-25 CITY MGR RECOMMENDS 2024-25 APPROVED BUDGET \$1,642,574 \$1,646,975 \$1,526,012 \$1,836,183 \$1,836,183

-FUND 509 WASTEWATER DEPT 900 TRANSFERS

-2022-23 ACTUAL 2023-24 BUDGET 2023-24 ESTIMATE 2024-25 CITY MGR RECOMMENDS 2024-25 APPROVED BUDGET \$1,642,574 \$1,646,975 \$1,526,012 \$1,836,183 \$1,836,183